sweet delights

 • an egg.

-Just roll up your sleeves (if there are any because it’s summer outside!) & start kneading until all is combined.
+Just roll up your sleeves (if there are any because it’s late summer outside!) & start kneading until all is combined.
 Form something like a ball – well, it didn’t work out in my bowl.
 Put the pastry in the fridge for about 20 min.

 Afterwards roll out the pastry w/ a rolling pin between 2 sheets of cling foil.
 Transfer the pastry to the slightly oiled tart form & fit into the form.